Answers to Your Questions For a Better Understanding of Sexual Orientation and Homosexuality

 Adolescence is a period when people separate from their parents and families and begin to develop autonomy.
 Adolescence can be a period of experimentation, and many youths may question their sexual feelings.
 Becoming aware of sexual feelings is a normal developmental task of adolescence.
 Sometimes adolescents have same-sex feelings or experiences that cause confusion about their sexual orientation.
 This confusion appears to decline over time, with different outcomes for different individuals.

 Research indicates that many lesbians and gay men want and have committed relationships.
-For example, survey data indicate that between 40% and 60% of gay men and between 45% and 80% of lesbians are currently involved in a romantic relationship.
+For example, survey data indicate that between 40 percent and 60 percent of gay men and between 45 percent and 80 percent of lesbians are currently involved in a romantic relationship.
 Further, data from the 2000 U.S. Census indicate that of the 5.5 million couples who were living together but not married, about 1 in 9 (594,391) had partners of the same sex.
 Although the census data are almost certainly an underestimate of the actual number of cohabiting same-sex couples, they indicate that there are 301,026 male samesex households and 293,365 female same-sex households in the United States.

 Stereotypes about lesbian, gay, and bisexual people have persisted, even though studies have found them to be misleading.
 For instance, one stereotype is that the relationships of lesbians and gay men are dysfunctional and unhappy.
 However, studies have found same-sex and heterosexual couples to be equivalent to each other on measures of relationship satisfaction and commitment.

 A second stereotype is that the relationships of lesbians, gay men and bisexual people are unstable.
 However, despite social hostility toward same-sex relationships, research shows that many lesbians and gay men form durable relationships.
-For example, survey data indicate that between 18% and 28% of gay couples and between 8% and 21% of lesbian couples have lived together 10 or more years.
+For example, survey data indicate that between 18 percent and 28 percent of gay couples and between 8 percent and 21 percent of lesbian couples have lived together 10 or more years.
 It is also reasonable to suggest that the stability of same-sex couples might be enhanced if partners from same-sex couples enjoyed the same levels of support and recognition for their relationships as heterosexual couples do, i.e., legal rights and responsibilities associated with marriage.

 Far less research is available on the relationship experiences of people who identify as bisexual.
 If these individuals are in a same-sex relationship, they are likely to face the same prejudice and discrimination that members of lesbian and gay couples face.
 If they are in a heterosexual relationship, their experiences may be quite similar to those of people who identify as heterosexual unless they choose to come out as bisexual; in that case, they will likely face some of the same prejudice and discrimination that lesbian and gay individuals encounter.

 Many lesbians and gay men are parents; others wish to be parents.
-In the 2000 U.S. Census, 33% of female same-sex couple households and 22% of male same-sex couple households reported at least one child under the age of 18 living in the home.
+In the 2000 U.S. Census, 33 percent of female same-sex couple households and 22 percent of male same-sex couple households reported at least one child under the age of 18 living in the home.
 Although comparable data are not available, many single lesbians and gay men are also parents, and many same-sex couples are part-time parents to children whose primary residence is elsewhere.

 As the social visibility and legal status of lesbian and gay parents have increased, some people have raised concerns about the well-being of children in these families.
 Most of these questions are based on negative stereotypes about lesbians and gay men.
 The majority of research on this topic asks whether children raised by lesbian and gay parents are at a disadvantage when compared to children raised by heterosexual parents.
-The most common questions and answers to them are these:
+These are the most common questions and answers:

 Studies of prejudice, including prejudice against gay people, consistently show that prejudice declines when members of the majority group interact with members of a minority group.
 In keeping with this general pattern, one of the most powerful influences on heterosexuals' acceptance of gay people is having personal contact with an openly gay person.
 Antigay attitudes are far less common among members of the population who have a close friend or family member who is lesbian or gay, especially if the gay person has directly come out to the heterosexual person.